devopsdays/devopsdays-web/content/events/2020-eindhoven/welcome.md

           Openspaces in the afternoon.
         </li>
         <li>
-          Although Spanish will be the primary language of the conference, we will have some of the talks in English.
+          English will be the primary language of the conference.
         </li>
       </ul>
     </p>